notaustens/MDT-Configuration-Guide/README.md

 # Step 2: Add Operating System Files to the Deployment Share

-MDT acts as a repository for the operating system files deployed to the reference computer and target computer.
-Add the operating system in the Operating Systems node in the Deployment Workbench using the Import Operating System Wizard.

 1. Click **Start**, and then point to **All Programs**.
 Point to **Microsoft Deployment Toolkit**, and then click **Deployment Workbench**.
 2. In the Deployment Workbench console tree, go to Deployment Workbench/Deployment Shares/MDT Deployment Share (`X:\DeploymentShare$`)/Operating Systems.
 3. In the Actions pane, click **Import Operating System**.